tensorpack/tensorpack/docs/tutorial/trainer.md

 2. It must __respect variable collections__:
    * (Required) Only put variables __trainable by gradient descent__ into `TRAINABLE_VARIABLES`.
    * (Recommended) Put non-trainable variables that need to be used in inference into `MODEL_VARIABLES`.
-3. It must __respect variable scopes__:
+3. It must __respect variable scope names__:

-   * The name of any trainable variables created in the function must be like "variable_scope_name/custom/scopes/name".
+   The name of any trainable variables created in the function must be like "variable_scope_name/custom/scopes/name".
+	 Therefore, the name of any trainable variables must:

-     Don't depend on name_scope's name.
-Don't depend on some tensor's name.
-Don't use variable_scope's name twice.
+	 * Not depend on name_scope's name.
+	 * Not depend on some tensor's name.
+	 * Not use the same variable_scope's name twice.

+	 Tensorpack layers create variables based on the name given to the layer  (i.e., `Conv2D('name', x)`).
+	 So the name of the layer needs to follow the above rules as well.
+4. It must __respect variable scope reuse__:
    * The creation of any trainable variables must __respect reuse__ variable scope.
      To respect variable reuse (i.e. sharing), use `tf.get_variable` instead of `tf.Variable` in the function.